What is heart attack related OCD?

-Heart Attack themes in OCD fall under the broader subtype of Health OCD, and they involve fears about heart problems, heart pains, and anything that involves the heart malfunctioning that could eventually lead to a Heart Attack.
+Heart Attack themes in OCD fall under the broader subtype of Health OCD, and they involve fears about heart problems, heart pains, and other health anxieties about issues that could eventually lead to a Heart Attack.
 Often an underlying fear of death is present.

 Someone diagnosed with OCD has the presence of obsessions and compulsions.
 According to the DSM-5, the Diagnostic and Statistical Manual of Mental Disorders, obsessions are “recurrent and persistent thoughts, urges, or images that are experienced, at some time during the disturbance, as intrusive and unwanted, and that in most individuals cause marked anxiety or distress.”
 It goes on to further say that compulsions are “repetitive behaviors that the individual feels driven to perform in response to an obsession or according to rules that must be applied rigidly.”